-- Designed the new Santa Ysabel Nature Center to be zero net energy (ZNE), which means that they produce as much energy as they consume
+- Opened the Santa Ysabel Nature Center in 2020 to be zero net energy (ZNE), which means it produces as much energy as it consumes

-- Installed solar photovoltaic systems with a total capacity of 6,480 megawatt hours on-site at County facilities in 2020
+- Installed solar photovoltaic systems with a total capacity of 18,019 megawatt hours on-site at County facilities from 2015-2022

 - Issued residential solar permits for the equivalent of 12,531 homes in 2022, over 90% permitted through the County’s Online Permits platform

-- Achieved a 36% reduction in energy use intensity at County facilities in 2020
+- In 2022, achieved a 46% reduction in energy use intensity at County facilities

-- Recognized as the first local government in California and second in the nation to receive U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) for Communities Platinum certification.
+- Recognized in 2018 as the first local government in California and second in the nation to receive U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) for Communities Platinum certification

-- Awarded the US Green Building Council San Diego Sustainable Public Organization Award, LEED BD+C Honor Award, and Zero Net Energy Honor Award for Alpine Library.
+- In 2018, awarded the US Green Building Council San Diego Sustainable Public Organization Award, LEED BD+C Honor Award, and Zero Net Energy Honor Award for Alpine Library

-- Designated as a SolSmart Gold-level community for stellar solar permitting services.
+- Designated in 2018 as a SolSmart Gold-level community for stellar solar permitting services